aspose-html-cloud/aspose-html-cloud-docs/content/html/getting-started/authentication/_index.md

 JSON Web Token (JWT) is an open standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) that defines a compact and autonomous way for securely transmitting information between a client and server.
 It is a JSON object represented as a sequence of base64url encoded values.
 JWT token contains three blocks, separated by periods: header, payload, and signature.
 Accordingly, it looks like the following: **header.payload.signature.**

 It would help if you kept in mind that the time of the token is finite.
 By default, the access token lifetime is one day for Aspose.HTML Cloud.
-Please check the [Authenticating API Requests](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/) article for more details about JWT token-based authentication.
+Please check the [Authenticating API Requests](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/) article for more details about the JWT token-based authentication.